Kermit Weeks & Fantasy of Flight

 Today, Kermit cares for more than 140 beautifully restored aircraft, many of them rare and still flying, from iconic P-51 Mustangs to a massive Short Sunderland flying boat.
 He is the largest private vintage aircraft collector in the world.
 But he's more than a collector.
 He’s a storyteller, a mentor, and someone who sees flight as a lens for exploring growth, courage, and purpose.
 These are qualities that mirror our aviatrix, Hazel Raines, and live at the core of INTO THE BLUE.

-Nalgene has long stood for exploration, adventure, and environmental consciousness—values that align deeply with the mission behind Into the Blue.
-As part of our sustainability initiative to reduce single-use plastics on set, Nalgene generously provided reusable water bottles for our entire cast and crew.
+Nalgene has long stood for exploration, adventure, and environmental consciousness, values that align deeply with the mission behind INTO THE BLUE.
+As part of our sustainability initiative and part of our hope to reduce single-use plastics on set, Nalgene generously provided reusable water bottles for our entire cast and crew.
 This simple yet meaningful partnership allows us to take tangible steps toward greener filmmaking, reminding us that care for the planet begins with everyday choices.
-Just as Hazel Raines broke boundaries in the skies, we aim to honor her pioneering spirit by pushing boundaries on the ground—making filmmaking not only inspiring but responsible.
+Just as Hazel Raines broke boundaries in the skies, we aim to honor her pioneering spirit by pushing boundaries on the ground, making filmmaking not only inspiring but responsible.

 Vendors on Victory